patricab/project-group-58/README.md

 The orders are saved as boolean values where ``false`` means no order and ``true`` is an active order at the floor the value represents in the array.
 Cab orders consists of one array for a local elevator while the hall orders are separated in Up and Down arrays for respective buttons.

+BUG: In LoadOrderJSON the struct overwrites all of the slices in map["cab"] etc.

 ---------------------------------------------------------------------